DaRos97/MoireBands/last_lap/1_tight_binding/README.md

 We fit the monolayer bands with the 11 band model, starting from the DFT values of the tight-binding model.
 The ARPES data at KGK and KMK is adjusted (offset in one of the 2) to make the bands coincide at K in the upper band.

 In particular, we symmetrize the two sides of KGK and KMK and adjust the offset so that the symmetrized bands coincide at K.

+We first minimize the energy difference at Gamma and K wrt the SOC and offset parameters to fix these.

-We start from the DFT values and add a small (random) deviation in order to get to different minima of chi2.
+We then start from the DFT values of the remaining tb parameters (40) and add a small (random) deviation in order to get to different minima of chi2.
 Each realization is numbered with an index given as parameter.
 Usually the minimization does not finish so we save the intermediate results.

 There are many ways to impose to the system to stay closer to the DFT values:
     1- After we have a bunch of results, we compute the distance of the solution to the initial DFT with another chi2 and choose the closest one.
     2- Add directly the `chi2_1` part (chi square distance of parameters) to the energy part (chi2_0) for different values of the coupling between the 2.

-We should also discriminate the solutions based on the orbital content at G and K.
+We should also discriminate the solutions based on the orbital content at G and K. Hopefully this is taken care of by fixing the SOC.

 #Compute scripts
 - `tight_binding.py`